varunteja007006/Practice/Practice C/README.md

 I have avoided it at all costs during my initial computer science studies, but now after having a dip at high level programming languages it kind of fascinates me to dwell a little into the low level.
-Therefore just giving another shot at C. Also I am learning Rust and I though I might as well check it in parallel since Rust is built with memory safety and other features that C does not offer.
+Therefore just giving another shot at C. Also I am learning Rust and I thought I might as well check it in parallel since Rust is built with memory safety and other features that C does not offer.

 ### Official Resources: